appium/api-docs/source/index.md

         export ANDROID_HOME="/usr/local/adt/sdk"

-* Make sure you have [Maven 3.1.1](http://maven.apache.org/download.cgi) or newer installed (`mvn`).
+* Make sure you have [Maven 3.0.5](http://maven.apache.org/download.cgi) installed (`mvn`).
+Maven 3.1.1 will _not_ work!
   We need Maven for Selendroid support, which helps Appium run on Android versions below 4.2.
 * Make sure you have an AVD set to a recent Android version (one that can run UIAutomator.
 Just choose the latest Android OS).
 You can create an AVD by using the android SDK tools.
 Remember the name you give the AVD, so that you